 Firm believers in traditional family values, the Hindujas have all along striven to inculcate the family concept in their business enterprises.

-"My Dharma (duty) is to work, so that I can give."
+"My dharma (duty) is to work, so that I can give."

 Parmanand Deepchand Hinduja (1901-1971)

-Founder, Hinduja Group.
+Founder, Hinduja Group

 Professionals are allocated independent charge of diversified activities.
 There is a high premium on healthy internal competition, incentives to executives and employees for outperforming one another, and appreciation of good performance.

-The Group has, throughout its history, demonstrated a strong commitment to creating better understanding between the peoples and the governments of the world.
+The Group has, throughout its history, demonstrated a strong commitment to creating better understanding between the people and the governments of the world.
 Building amity and co-operation between their host country and their mother country, India, has been an article of faith.